opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 	POST /_opendistro/_sql
 	{
+	  "query" : """
-	  "query" : "SELECT account_number AS num FROM accounts GROUP BY num" }
+		SELECT account_number AS num
+		FROM accounts
+		GROUP BY num
+		"""
+	}

 Explain::